Riley J. Shaw

 As an undergraduate student, Riley won more than 100 matches for Cleveland State’s wrestling team as a heavyweight and qualified for the NCAA tournament three times, winning the league title twice.
 During his second year of law school, he served as the graduate assistant coach for the team.
 Balancing that role with the demands of law school helped him fine-tune his time management and organizational skills, which are integral to his law practice today.

-In his free time, Riley enjoys an occasional jog, working on home renovations with his wife Anna, and spending time with their sons Frazier and Franky and two dogs Magnus and Mumford.
+In his free time, Riley enjoys an occasional jog, working on home renovations with his wife Anna, and spending time with their two sons and two dogs.

-- Cleveland-Marshall College of Law (J.D., summa cum laude, 2020); Cleveland State Law Review, Managing Editor; Legal Writing Tutor
+- Cleveland State University College of Law (J.D., summa cum laude, 2020); Cleveland State Law Review, Managing Editor; Legal Writing Tutor

 - Cleveland State University (B.A. in Political Science, summa cum laude, 2016); John McLendon Award; Senior Mentor; Male Athlete of the Year (2015)